Trip Highlights

 Travel Arrangements

-The simplest way to get to Quito is to connect through one of several US cities, including NYC, Atlanta, Houston, Miami and Fort Lauderdale, which all offer direct flights to Quito.
+The simplest way to get to Guayaquil is to connect through one of several US cities, including NYC, Atlanta, Houston, Miami and Fort Lauderdale, which all offer direct flights to Guayaquil.

 Airport Transfer Upon Arrival:

 Arrival airport transfer is included in your package price.
-Please provide your international flight information and we will arrange to provide transportation to your hotel in Quito, where the tour officially begins.
-On the final day, the trip ends upon arrival back to the Quito airport.
-If you have arranged extra hotel nights or extensions to your trip, you will need to arrange your own transportation.
+Please provide your international flight information and we will arrange to provide transportation to your hotel in Guayaquil, where the tour officially begins.
+If you have arranged extra hotel nights or extensions to your trip at the tail end of the trip, you will need to arrange your own transportation.
 The hotels we use offer complimentary shuttle services, and taxis are available in abundance at the airport.

 Getting Ready